 - Flatten the cookies.
-These cookies need a little help in spreading.
+These cookies need a little help in spreading to get the shape you see here.
 Also, dipping a glass in sugar before flattening them adds a little extra sweetness and a bit of crunch to the cookies.

 - Don’t crowd the cookies on the pan.
 While these cookies won’t spread a large amount, they will spread some.
 So be sure to leave space between the cookies to allow some spreading room.
 Also, the cookies will bake more evenly if they aren’t crowded on the pans.